Sleep Apnea Symptoms & Your Health

 - Dry mouth

 If any of these symptoms are apparent in your life or a loved one’s life, find a local sleep physician to help identify your possible disorder with a sleep study.
-If you’re unsure where to find a specialist, call our Basalt, CO dental office and we can help connect you with one or we can provide you will an at-home sleep test.
+If you’re unsure where to find a specialist, call our Basalt, CO dental office and we can help connect you with one or we can provide you with an at-home sleep test.

 Risk Factors of OSA